 Sizing guidance is general in nature as every foot is different, but we have a few ways to help identify the best size for you.
 Our customers size down into our boots.
-From typical sneaker sizing, it can be up to a full size down for regular width feet or sometimes a half size down for people who have higher volume or wider feet.
-For example, if you take a sneaker size 10 across all sneakers you own, you're either going to be a 9.5 or 9 in our boots.
-Medium width and volume will be size 9, wider width and higher volume will be a 9.5 in this example.
-Sizing discussions are best had prior to order placement.
-Placing an order and asking if you ordered the right size in the comments section will delay your order because we need to then reach out to you to discuss what you asked about sizing.
+From typical sneaker sizing, it is usually up to 1 full size down.
+For example, if you take a sneaker size 10 across all sneakers you own, you're most likely going to be a 9 in our boots.
+Medium width and volume will typically be a size 9, wider width and higher volume will be a 9.5 in this example.

 General Sizing Info: